Learn something new every day

 I have seen five specialists, and surgery is my next step, and there is no guarantee it will fix the issue, and it could lead to a whole lot of further surgery should it worsen the condition.
 I've been told my wrists may never be the same again, even if I have 'successful' surgery

 .
 My predominant hand has torn TFCC and ECU Subluxation/Subsheath tear, left wrist has just the ECU issues.
-I can no longer bare any weight on my wrists/hands, have trouble picking things up, have continued to work but sometimes it becomes difficult (If I was in a more manual labour type job I could not work).
+I can no longer bare any weight on my wrists/hands, have trouble picking things up, have continued to work but sometimes it becomes difficult (If I was in a more manual labor type job I could not work).
 I would love to see what anyone thinks.
 I haven't pressed the issue with the PT besides explaining the injury to him and canceling all my sessions.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!